-Training needs analysis is a diagnosis by the organization to know what the learning needs of its employees are.
-Training needs analysis is the breakdown of an identified need to determine its basis and causes as well as the relationship among identified needs.
-Needs assessment means te identification and prioritization of training requirements.
-Identification of training needs starts with the determination of knowledge, skills and attitude essential for maximum effectiveness as a VTSO.
+Training needs analysis is an assessment conducted by a VTS Authoruity to identify the learning needs of its employees..
+The needs assessment means is a means to identify and prioritise training requirements.
+Identification of training needs starts with the determination of knowledge, skills and attitude essential for maximum effectiveness as a VTS Operator.

-Analysis
+A Training Needs Analysis involves five basic steps.

+1) Agreeing on employee goals and targets

+2) Assessing the employee’s performance results and / or

+3) Assessing internal and / or external feedback (such as supervisor, peer and / or customer feedback).

+4) Analysing that information

+5) Identifying the gaps and developing a training plan

-The person needs analysis can be either broad or narrow.
+The needs analysis can be either broad or narrow.
 The broader approach compares actual performance with the minimum acceptable standards of performance.
-The narrower approach compares an evaluation of employee proficiency on each required skill dimension with the proficiency level required for each skill.
+The narrower approach compares an evaluation of VTS operator proficiency on each required skill dimension with the proficiency level required for each skill.

-Self- Assigned

-Training Needs

-Output

-Measures

-Attitude

-Survey

-A work analysis is an analysis of the tasks being performed.
+A work analysis identifies is an analysis of the tasks being performed.
 It involves examining activities, tasks and roles of the job and the competency requirements for effective performance.
 Work analysis helps in ensuring that a given training method and context are aligned with the relevant job role.
 Work analysis seeks answers to the following questions:

-• What are the main dutings ?
+• What are the main duties ?

 • What is the knowledge, skills attitude required ?